Picovoice/porcupine/README.md

 ```

 As you may have noticed, there is no need to deal with audio capture to enable wake word detection with PorcupineManager.
-This is because it uses our [@picovoice/react-native-voice-processor](https://github.com/Picovoice/react-native-voice-processor/)
+This is because it uses [@picovoice/react-native-voice-processor](https://github.com/Picovoice/react-native-voice-processor/)
 module to capture frames of audio and automatically pass it to the wake word engine.

 #### Low-Level API

 [Porcupine](/binding/react-native/src/porcupine.tsx) provides low-level access to the wake word engine for those
-who want to incorporate wake word detection into a already existing audio processing pipeline.
+who want to incorporate wake word detection into a already existing audio processing pipeline.  `Porcupine` also has
-`Porcupine` also has `fromKeywords` and `fromKeywordPaths` static constructors.
+`fromKeywords` and `fromKeywordPaths` static constructors.

 ```javascript
 async createPorcupine(){